 MAS hosts virtual public programs and tours on Zoom, an accessible and popular webinar and meeting platform that many people are familiar with.
-Zoom is the dedicated platform where any virtual Jane's Walk meeting or webinar activity should take place.
+Zoom is the dedicated platform where any virtual Jane's Walk meeting or webinar activity is encouraged to take place, as MAS is best euipped to offer support.
 There are a number of ways that you can plan to use Zoom for your Jane's Walk, including:

 - Zoom Meeting: This allows you to gather a group of people with the ability to see and talk with each other face to face.
 It includes features such as a typed-chat function and screen-share for any slides or visuals to accompany your talk. - Zoom Webinar: This allows you to have more control over who is on screen and speaking, which will only include invited panelists.
-Anyone else who joins you will be in "view only mode," and can participate by using the typed chat, the Q&A function, and/or by responding to polls. - Zoom also has a mobile app, which may offer more flexibility if you wanted to lead a virtual walking tour outside in real time.
+Anyone else who joins you will be in "view only mode," and can participate by using the typed chat, the Q&A function, and/or by responding to surveys/polls. - Zoom also has a mobile app, which may offer more flexibility if you wanted to lead a virtual walking tour outside in real time, or, allow a remote audience to tune in to a guided in-person group or solo walk.